tomaslangkaas/cc2p.js/README.md

 var ciphertextAndTag = cc2p(key)(nonce, plaintext, aad);
 //ciphertextAndTag is an array of [ciphertext, tag]
 //where ciphertext is an array of octets and tag is an array of octets
-//NOTE: plaintext array is mutated (to ciphertext)
+//NOTE: plaintext array is mutated in place (to ciphertext)

 var plaintext = cc2p(key)(nonce, ciphertext, aad, tag);
 //plaintext is either false (if tag failed) or an array of octets
-//NOTE: ciphertext array is mutated (to plaintext)
+//NOTE: ciphertext array is mutated in place (to plaintext)
 ```

 Pure JavaScript (ES3) implementation of [RFC7539](https://tools.ietf.org/html/rfc7539).
 The function `cc2p` takes a 256-bit key as an array of 32 octets and returns an encryption/decryption function.
 The encryption/decryption function takes a 96-bit nonce as an array of 12 octets, and an (optional) array of octets with associated data.
 To decrypt, also provide the 128-bit tag (MAC) as an array of 16 octets.